MapsPeople/mapsindoors-getting-started-for-web/sdk/google.maps/2-create-a-search-experience/readme.md

 * Using `mapsindoors.services.LocationsService.getLocations()` to fetch locations based on a query.
 * Interacting with the map based on search results:
   * Highlighting multiple locations: `mapsIndoorsInstance.highlight()`.
-  * Navigating to a location: `mapsIndoorsInstance.goTo()`.
   * Setting the floor: `mapsIndoorsInstance.setFloor()`.
   * Selecting a specific location: `mapsIndoorsInstance.selectLocation()`.
 * Clearing previous highlights and selections: `mapsIndoorsInstance.highlight()` (with no arguments) and `mapsIndoorsInstance.deselectLocation()`.
 * Getting current venue information: `mapsIndoorsInstance.getVenue()`.
-* Handling map clicks to center the map on a clicked POI (location) and reusing the same handler for search results.

 ## Prerequisites